zey-2/5m-data-1.3-sql-basic-ddl/lesson.md

   python db/create_duckdb.py
 ```
 Open DBeaver and create a new connection to the DuckDB database file `db/unit-1-3.db`.
 Refer to the steps [here](https://duckdb.org/docs/guides/sql_editors/dbeaver).

-If you expand on the `unit-1-3.db`, you should see a few predefined schemas.
-The default schema is `main`.
-Any tables you create without specifying the schema will be in `main`.
-You can create additional schemas to organise your tables.

 ## Part 2 - Executing SQL DDL statements